benjamineeckh/kul-typst-template/tests/test1/example-thesis.typ

   // subtitle: "Master's Thesis",

   // Change to the name(s) of the author(s)
-  authors: ("Een Auteur", "and some"),
+  authors: ("Een Auteur", "en nummer twee"),

   // Change to the name(s) of the promotor(s)
   promotors: ("A first guy", "some other guy"),